WHO warns governments 'this is not a drill' as coronavirus infections near 100,000 worldwide - Local News 8

 WHO chief Dr. Tedros Adhanom Ghebreyesus said Thursday that although public health authorities across the globe have the ability to successfully combat the spread of the virus, the organization is concerned that in some countries the level of political commitment does not match the threat level.

 The virus has spread to more than 80 countries and territories since it was first identified in the Chinese city of Wuhan in December last year.
 Health experts have suggested that newly emergent clusters in Europe and the Middle East could accelerate the global spread of the disease.
-India has so far identified 30 cases, the majority of which have been linked to travelers from Italy, leading to fears that the world’s second most populous country could see its own outbreak in the coming days.
+India has so far identified 31 cases, at least 17 of which have been linked to travelers from Italy, leading to fears that the world’s second most populous country could see its own outbreak in the coming days.
 Cases linked to Iran have also emerged elsewhere in the world.

 “Our message to all countries is: This is not a one-way street.
 We can push this virus back.
 Your actions now will determine the course of the outbreak in your country,” he said.